gbmhunter/blog/content/pages/pcb-design/emiemc-electromagnetic-interferencecompatibility/_index.md

 url: /pcb-design/emiemc-electromagnetic-interferencecompatibility
 ---

-[mathjax]

 # Overview

-<blockquote>It is very difficult to reduce EM emissions by more than 20dB without serious design changes - Anon
+>It is very difficult to reduce EM emissions by more than 20dB without serious design changes - Anon
->
-> </blockquote>

 # Contact vs. Non-Contact Probes